GuildOfWeavers/galois/bin/README.md

 You can also create new vectors by transforming existing vectors using the following methods:

 * **pluckVector**(v: `Vector`, skip: `number`, times: `number`): `Vector`<br />
   Creates a new vector by selecting values from the source vector by skipping over the specified number of elements.
+If `skip*times` is greater than length of the source vector, the operation will "wrap around" and start plucking from the beginning of the vector.

 * **truncateVector**(v: `Vector`, newLength: `number`): `Vector`<br />
   Creates a new vector by selecting the number of elements specified by `newLength` parameter from the head of the source vector.

 * **duplicateVector**(v: `Vector`, times?: `number`): `Vector`<br />
   Creates a new vector by duplicating the existing vector the specified number of times.
+For example, duplicating `[1, 2]` two times will result in `[1, 2, 1, 2, 1, 2, 1, 2]`.

 #### Vector operations
 Basic operations can be applied to vectors in the _element-wise_ fashion.
 For example, `addVectorElements` computes a new vectors `v` such that `v[i] = a[i] + b[i]` for all elements.
 When the second argument is a scalar, uses that scalar as the second operand in the operation.